 Hesitation During Acceleration

-The vehicle’s acceleration is slower than normal; or the engine shuts down completely during acceleration.
-This could mean the fuel pump is, struggling to keep up with the increased need for fuel.
+The vehicle’s acceleration is slower than normal.
+The engine shuts down completely, during acceleration.
+This could mean the fuel pump is, struggling to keep up with the, increased need for fuel.
 Also, check for fuel leaks.

 Rough Engine Idle

-A clogged fuel pump, prevents the proper amount of fuel from getting to the engine.
-Furthermore, affecting the idle speed.
+A clogged fuel pump, prevents the proper amount of fuel, from getting to the engine.
+Consequently, affecting the idle speed.